piaasol/companion-poc/data/nlu.md

 - good supplement?
 - supplement recommendation?
 ## intent:start_device_trigger
-- device trigger starts now..
+- BP data received
-- device trigger start..
+- BP measured
-- device trigger starting
+- blood pressure data received
-- starts device trigger action
+- blood pressure measured
-- start device trigger now
+- new blood pressure data received
-- device trigger
+- new BP data received
-- device trigger now
+- new bp data received
-- launch device trigger
+- new bp measured
 ## intent:ask_disease
 - i want to find more about this disease
 - i would like to know more about this disease